ajdiha2/ajdiha2.github.io/_posts/binary-unpacking-techniques/2025-02-24-binary-unpacking-techniques.md

 ## Import Table

 Another good technique to determine if the file is packed, is to have a look at the import table, which should be relatively small as it only uses functions to “decrypt” or unpack the original file.
-Here after, we can see the import table of a UPX packed file shown in PE Studio, which is quite short.
+Here after, we can see the import table of a UPX packed file shown in `PE Studio`, which is quite short.

 <figure>
 <img src="/assets/posts/binary-unpacking-techniques/pestudio-import-table.png" alt="pestudio">